We continued on our trip after finishing the first part through the De-Militarized Zone (DMZ) along with our guide a veteran of the Vietnam War.

 Ho Chi Minh Trail

-In 1966 and 1967, as the war turned out to be all the more savagely, the main part of Ho Chi Minh trail turned out to be increasingly essential.
+In 1966 and 1967, as the war turned out to be all the more savagely, the main part of the Ho Chi Minh trail turned out to be increasingly essential.

 The expanding supplies exchanged to South Vietnam clearly made U.S. organizers consider leading a noteworthy push to remove the supply route.